2011 Vancouver Stanley Cup riot: Criminal prosecution

 As many as 70 officers from eight different police agencies formed the Integrated Riot Investigation Team, tasked with sifting through hundreds of hours of video and other evidence to identify rioters.
 Several participants in the riots turned themselves in to police after their faces were broadcast on TV, including the person responsible for setting the first car on fire.
-More than 1,000,000 photos and 1,200 – 1,600 hours of video recorded by citizens were sent to the Vancouver Police Department as evidence.
+More than 1,000,000 photos and over 1,000 hours of video recorded by citizens were sent to the Vancouver Police Department as evidence.

 Insurance Corporation of British Columbia (ICBC) offered their facial-recognition software to the police in an attempt to aid in their criminal investigation of the riot.
 In 2012, the Information and Privacy Commissioner of British Columbia, Elizabeth Denham, ruled that police could not use the software without a warrant requesting the information.

 By July 2013, police had recommended 1,204 criminal charges against 352 suspected rioters.
 In July 2015, over four years after the riots, the last two suspects were charged.
 By then, a total of 887 criminal charges had been laid against 301 suspects, 274 of whom pled guilty.
-However police said they would continue to act on any tips they are provided and future charges could be laid.
+Police stated that they would continue to act on any tips they are provided and future charges could be laid.

 Social media

-Following the riot, people were initially concerned about the role that social media may have played in fueling the riot.
-Christopher Schneider, a sociologist from the University of British Columbia says that there is not a lot of evidence to support that theory.
-Also important to note is that it can be difficult to discern sarcasm from honest, real intentions online.
-Social media did, however, play a large role during and after the riot.

-Many participants in the riot stood and posed for photographs, with some even posting the photos on their own social media accounts.
-Photos and videos were also taken by onlookers intent on documenting the riot.
-In the aftermath, those photos and videos were used by many local people outraged by the riot, in an effort to tag and identify rioters and looters on Facebook, YouTube, and other social media sites, and to provide additional information to police for prosecution.